josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/zero-to-static-blog-sveltekit.md

 ### Component styling

 In Svelte, a component's styles are scoped by default.
-That makes it easy to write CSS without fearing it bleeding out and affecting layout or appearance anywhere else in the app.
+That makes it easy to write CSS without fear of it bleeding out and affecting layout or appearance anywhere else in our site or app.

 To try it out, let's open `Header.svelte` and add a `<style>` tag.
 (It could go anywhere, but I prefer to put it at the end.)